thwill1000/picomite-firmware/README.md

+# Game★Mite Firmware

+This branch contains the source code for a customised version of the standard PicoMite firmware for use with the [GameMite](https://github.com/thwill1000/gamemite).

+**Standard PicoMite README.md**

 Files to build the PicoMite.
 MMBasic running on the Raspberry Pi Pico

 NB: This should be built against pico-sdk version 1.5 with gpio.c and spi.h replaced with the attached.